Application security model: frameworks, principles, and real-world implementation

 AppSec

-In this guide, we explore what an application security model is, why it matters, how to implement one, and which frameworks and tools help organizations achieve secure web application development at scale.
-Whether you’re building enterprise platforms or customer-facing products, a strong AppSec model ensures resilience, compliance, and long-term risk reduction.
+In this guide, we’ll look at what an application security model is, why it matters, how organizations implement it, and the frameworks and tools that support it.
+Whether you’re developing enterprise applications or customer-facing products, an effective AppSec model helps teams build and maintain secure applications at scale.

 What is an application security model?